paketo-buildpacks/blog/content/posts/0040-uv-and-pixi-support.md

 was officially released in 2024 with the main goal of providing a super fast and versatile tool to replace them all.

-## What about buildpacks ?
+## What about Paketo Buildpacks?

-Starting with release 2.45, both `uv` and `pixi` are available as package manager for your python projects.
-In the same spirit as their sibling, you can create projects using these tools and then point `pack` to them as usual to generate Docker images for your needs.
+Starting with Paketo Python Buildpack release 2.45, both `uv` and `pixi` are available as package manager for your Python projects.
+In the same spirit as their sibling, you can create projects using these tools and then point `pack` to them as usual to generate OCI/Docker images for your needs.